Translab/Unity-Fly-Control/README.md

 VRTK plugin 3.2

 #### How to use:
-1. Attach controller_fly.cs onto one of your VRTK controller script alias.
+1. Attach controller_fly.cs onto one of your VRTK controller script alias (either left or right hand).

-2. Link CameraRig object and actual pointing controller object to the script.
+2. On your controller script alias, choose if you are using "simulator or not", and choose if you are using "lefthand or not".

-3. Link PlayArea script alias to the script
+3. Link PlayArea script alias object to the script.

 4. On your PlayArea script alias, attach Collision_detect.cs onto it.